jundalisay/sp/content/en/research/hume/treatise/book-1/part-4/section-01b.md

 The understanding adjusts the original and new uncertainty together.
 Our reason obliges us to add a new doubt from the possibility of error in our estimation of the truth of our faculties.
 This doubt immediately occurs to us.

 We must decide on this doubt, following our reason.
 This decision might be favourable to our preceding judgment.

-But since it is founded only on probability, it must: further weaken our first evidence, and itself be weakened by another doubt of the same kind, and so on to infinity.
+But since it is founded only on probability, it must:
+- further weaken our first evidence, and
+- itself be weakened by another doubt of the same kind, and so on to infinity.

-Until finally, nothing remains of the original probability: no matter how great it may have been, and no matter how small the reduction by every new uncertainty.
+Until finally, nothing remains of the original probability:
+- no matter how great it may have been, and
+- no matter how small the reduction by every new uncertainty.

 No finite object can sustain itself under an infinite decrease of probability.

 Even the vastest amount in the human imagination will be reduced to nothing in this way.
 Our initial belief will infallibly perish by passing through so many new examinations.
 Each examination reduces its force and vigour.

 When I reflect on my judgment's natural fallibility, I have less confidence in my opinions, than when I only consider the objects I reason on.

 My belief totally extinguishes if I further scrutinize my faculties.

-* [ Translator's note: In data science, this reflex act is called backpropagation which corrects the normal flow of thoughts called forward propagation, by averaging initial the probable answers and then running them through the logic in reverse to see which answers survive.
-The gradual reduction of belief to a neural network is called vanishing gradient.]
+{{< n n="In data science, this reflex act is called backpropagation which corrects the normal flow of thoughts called forward propagation, by averaging initial the probable answers and then running them through the logic in reverse to see which answers survive.
+The gradual reduction of belief to a neural network is called vanishing gradient." >}}

-Partial Skepticism is Useful, But Total Skepticism is Useless The following questions are entirely superfluous:
+## Partial Skepticism is Useful, But Total Skepticism is Useless

+The following questions are entirely superfluous:
-Do I sincerely assent to this argument that I am taking such pains to inculcate?
+- Do I sincerely assent to this argument that I am taking such pains to inculcate?
-Am I really one of those skeptics who think that all is uncertain?
+- Am I really one of those skeptics who think that all is uncertain?

 No one was ever sincerely and constantly held these opinions.

 By an absolute and uncontrollable necessity, Nature has determined us to: